Faith Studies

 Faith Studies classes, an integral part of Trinity’s overall curriculum, ask our students to be reflective servants, thoughtful stewards, and critical thinkers.

 All Lower School Faith Studies classes hear and discuss the stories of the Bible and students make connections to their own stories, as well as stories from other faith traditions.
 This complements and reflects our belief that all of life has a spiritual dimension.
-During Faith Studies there is also time for connections and reflections to service learning, as well as discussions of embracing diversity in our community and world.
+During Faith Studies, there is also time for connections and reflections on service learning, as well as discussions about embracing diversity in our community and world.

 Faith Studies Essential Questions: